De-Mystifying Digital Transformation

 Agile, Distributed Transformation

-Our approach begins by defining target organisational capabilities that the organisation needs in order to respond to the challenges of digitisation.
+Our approach then defines target organisational capabilities that the organisation needs in order to respond to the challenges of digitisation.
 We help you map internal and external challenges, such as changing customer behaviour or market dynamics, and translate these into concrete goals for transformation efforts.
 Aligning on capability goals provides a clear framework for digital strategy and can help you decide which projects to prioritise.

 We take a distributed, agile approach to transformation, where everybody can contribute ideas about actions, changes or projects that could help achieve these goals.
 Rather than see this as a single top-down initiative, we help you group actions together at different levels of scale (e.g. global, divisional, departmental, team level) and distribute ownership of actions accordingly.
 Some new capabilities might require the acquisition of a startup, some might require a major project to re-structure part of the business, whilst others might be addressed by using new digital tools, or perhaps just a tweak to meeting or decision-making techniques at the team level.